JovanMann/JovanMann/README.md

 ---

 ***I am available for work.
-Please reach out to me through my LinkedIn for any questions that you may have or any available and positions that you are hiring for.
+Please reach out to me through my LinkedIn for any questions that you may have or any available positions that you are hiring for.
   Thank you.***